yegor256/blog/_posts/2014/sep/2014-09-16-getters-and-setters-are-evil.md

 that simplies the creation of accessors?
 Well, all of that is our misfortune.
 It is much easier to stay in a primitive world of procedural COBOL than to truly understand and appreciate the beautiful world of true objects.

+PPS.
+Forgot to say, yes, dependency injection via setters is also a terrible anti-pattern.
+About it, in one of the next posts :)